MaxHalford/maxhalford.github.io/content/blog/efficient-data-transformation.md

 lea run --select git+ --freeze-unselected
 ```

 The `--select git+` part selects all the views that have been edited in the pull request, as well as their descendants.
 This ensures we will materialize all the parts of the DAG that depend on the changes we made.
 The `--freeze-unselected` part freezes all the tables which are not selected, meaning that the SQL queries will target the production dataset for the unselected views.
-This is all done in a stateless manner, meaning we don't have to store artifacts from previous runs.
+This is all done in a stateless manner: we don't have to store/load artifacts from previous runs.

 I'm sure that the same efficiency could be achieved with dbt, but that's not the point.
 The point is that more and more people are doing analytics, and I believe it's important to put simple tools in their hands.
 Not everyone needs the full power of dbt, and it's important to have a low barrier to entry.
 I'm not saying that lea is the answer, but I do think we need tools that make it easy to do the right thing -- aka the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/).